bgiesing/brandongiesing.com/content/cosimine.md

 +++

 I want to keep this website (and most of what I do) availiable without really shitty ads.
-At the bottom left of every page (bottom bar on mobile) is a Crypto miner that will let you help by using a tiny bit of your CPU usage to make me some Cryptocurrency.
+Below is a Crypto miner that will let you help by using a tiny bit of your CPU usage to make me some Cryptocurrency.

+<center><iframe scrolling="no" frameborder="0"  class="lazyload" src="https://coinpot.co/mine/litecoin/?ref=0622613A3A04&mode=widget" style="overflow:hidden;width:324px;height:470px;"></iframe><center>

 # FAQ
 Is this bad for my machine?
 Can I adjust it to use more or less of my PCs power?